 “Onions form bulbs in response to day-length.
 When the number of daylight hours reaches a certain level, onion plants start bulbing, or forming bulbs.”https://burke.ces.ncsu.edu/2016/11/the-secret-to-growing-great-onions/

 Of course, the hours of daylight required for bulbs to form will vary depending on the type of onion.
-There are 3 basic types of onions:
+According to the North Carolina State University Extension, there are 3 types of onions:

 - Short day – these onions need 10 hours of daylight to produce bulbs.
 They do best in Zones 7 and warmer (southern United States).